makersacademy/alexa-ruby-course/modules/5/walkthrough.md

 end
 ```

 > If you're feeling adventurous, why not customise the card picture depending on the ordered pizza?
+Your picture must be under 2MB, and accessible via an SSL-enabled (HTTPS) endpoint.

 ## Wrapping up